Sue: Ooh, scary face. Tom Baker looks very serious, doesn’t he? But this is a much better title sequence. You don’t need to see the Doctor’s legs.

 However, while the Doctor ruminates on the robot’s neuroses, the Brigadier is far too busy shooting at it to give two hoots for its mental state.

 Sue: What the hell?
 Since when did that gun make things bigger?
-OK, I’m really confused now.
+Okay, I’m really confused now.

 The robot reaches for Sarah with its massive claw.